GSA/fpki-guides/_includes/apple_trust_store_installation.md

 This option works for both **macOS and iOS** devices.

-{% include alert-warning.html content="It is recommended that only administrators run these procedures." %}
+{% include alert-warning.html content="It is recommended that only system or mobile device management (MDM) administrators run these procedures." %}

 You can create Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON on your agency's government-furnished Apple devices.
-(An example Configuration Profile is provided below that you can reuse.)
+The steps below detail one method for creating a Configuration Profile using Apple’s free Configurator 2 application.
+Numerous third-party applications can also be used to create, distribute, and  automatically install profiles to managed Apple devices.

-1. As an administrator, you'll need to _first download a copy of COMMON to your own device_ before creating a Configuration Profile.
+1. As an administrator, you'll need to _first [download](#download-a-copy-of-common) and [verify](#verify-your-copy-of-common) a copy of COMMON to your own device_ before creating a Configuration Profile.
 2. Then, download and install *Configurator 2* from the Apple App Store.
 3. Open Configurator 2 and click *File* -> *New Profile*.
-4. Under *General*, enter a unique profile *Name*. ("Federal Common Policy Certification Authority Profile" was used for the example.)
-5. Enter a unique profile *Identifier*. ("FCPCA-0001" was used for the example.)
+4. Under the *General* tab, enter a unique profile *Name* ("Federal Common Policy Certification Authority Profile" was used for the example) and *Identifier* ("FCPCA-0001" was used for the example).
-6. Browse to local *certificate* copies on your device.
-Select COMMON and add it to the profile.
+5. Under the *Certificates* tab, click *Configure*, then browse to and select your verified copy of COMMON.
+6. *Optional*: Add additional agency specific configurations or customizations.
 7. Click *File* -> *Save* to save your profile to a preferred file location.
-9. Follow the steps to [distribute configuration profiles](#distribute-apple-configuration-profiles).
+8. Follow the steps to [distribute](#distribute-apple-configuration-profiles) the configuration profile across your enterprise.

+##### Example Apple Configuration Profile

 The example Configuration Profile below can be used to redistribute and automatically install COMMON as a trusted root CA for both **macOS and iOS**, government-furnished devices.
 To use the example profile, copy the XML information and save it as a `.mobileconfig` file.